Physiotherapy is an allied health service that provides inpatient and outpatient care for patients of the Women’s.

 - Chronic pelvic pain

-- Vulval conditions, including vulvodynia
+- Vulval conditions, including vulvodynia or vaginismus

 - Newborn conditions, including positional talipes, plagiocephaly, torticollis, brachial plexus palsy